 Thorough safety precautions should always be taken when performing startup and service.
 Only qualified individuals should perform these tasks.

-Before entering the fan section, make sure that the fan electrical power source is disconnected, locked and tagged out in the "OFF" position.
+Before entering the fan section, make sure that the fan electrical power source is disconnected and locked in the "OFF" position.

 - 1. Check that the unit is completely and properly installed with ductwork connected.
-Check that all construction debris is removed, and filters are cleaned. - Check that all electrical work is finished and properly terminated.
+Check that all construction debris is removed, and filters are cleaned. - 2.
+Check that all electrical work is finished and properly terminated.
 Check that all electrical connections are tight and that the proper voltage is connected. - 3.
 Motor and Ball bearings on fan shaft are pre-lubricated and do not need grease before startup. - 4.
 Check tightness of setscrews in bearings and fan wheel(s).
-Make sure setscrews are torqued per Table 1. (see Table 1 on page 22)
+If re-tightening is needed, make certain the fan wheel(s) are positioned per Table 3 and setscrews are torqued per table 4.

-Equipment damage due to loose setscrews or fasteners represents improper start-up and equipment abuse.
+Caution: Equipment damage due to loose setscrews or fasteners represents improper start-up and equipment abuse.
 It is not covered by the warranty.

-- Check tightness of sheave setscrews and/or capscrews.
+- 5. Check tightness of sheave setscrews and/or capscrews.
 Check alignment of fan and motor sheaves and belt tension. - 6.
 Rotate shaft manually by hand to make sure it is free. - 7.
 Fan Startup: Start Fan, and observe the rotation.
 If the fan is operating backward, disconnect power and reverse two legs of the 3-phase supply power. - 8.
 To ensure that water connections and joints are tight, leak test the piping systems. - 9.
 Check that condensate drain is trapped.